ionides/531w22/syllabus.md

 Structure of the lectures and project groups is to be confirmed, depending on the Omicron situation.
 Course components will include:

-* classes, in person according to current UM guidelines
+* classes Tu/Th, 10-11:30 a.m. in 296 Weiser, in person according to current UM guidelines
 * homework
 * [Piazza discussion forum](https://piazza.com/umich/winter2022/statsdatasci531)
 * group midterm project, with individual peer review